HL7/davinci-dtr/input/pagecontent/specification.md

 Questionnaires may also support attaching reports or other supporting documentation (e.g., images, pathology reports, etc.) where providing question answers is not sufficient.
 The 'attachment' question type can be used to support this.
 Attachments might be found by searching for DocumentReference, DiagnosticReport or Media instances, or by the provider directly uploading something to the Questionnaire rendering tool.

->Compliant questionnaires **SHALL NOT** include hidden or read-only questions unless the information is populated by the payer or their out-sourced service.
-If information is privacy restricted, the information **SHOULD** be treated as if it does not exist.
-The provider **SHOULD** ask the patient if they want to share the information with the payer.

 #### Recording Responses
 The DTR process **SHALL** take input from the user and record the provided information.
 As with provider attestation, the DTR process **SHALL** record that in the corresponding QuestionnaireResponse.item.
 In this case, the DTR process **SHALL** create an `answer` property on the `item`.
 The `answer` **SHALL** have an appropriate `value[x]` depending on the corresponding `type` in the `Questionnaire.item`.
 Again, similar to attestations, the `item` will have an `author` extension property which will reference the `fhirUser` provided to the DTR process.